jpellman/wiki.libjpel.so/loni2cwl.rst

 #format rst

-This is a table mapping LONI Pipeline Engine XML tags to Common Workflow Language syntax.
+This will be a table mapping LONI Pipeline Engine XML tags to Common Workflow Language syntax.